datacamp/courses-drivendata-water-pumps/chapter2.md

 This has only been an introduction to the water pumps challenge; there are still many ways to improve and refine your predictions.
 Here are a few suggestions for some next steps:

 - More feature selection: Look through the features in `train` and continue to add features that may have predictive power.
 - More feature engineering: Look to features that can be engineered to create more useful predictors.
-There are many location and character variables that could be refined to improve you predictions.
+There are many location and character variables that could be refined to improve your predictions.
 - Improve the random forest: One way to improve the accuracy is to increase the number of trees produced by the random forest and experiment with increasing and decreasing the minimum node size.
 - Look to new machine learning techniques: There are many other machine learning techniques that could be utilzed to improve these models.
 KNN, SVM and logistic regression models and ensembles could give you the edge to climb the leaderboard.